 Ivanti Voice supports standard POP3, IMAP4, and SMTP email servers.
-Ivanti recommends using the IMAP protocol as it is included with the Microsoft Exchange installation and is simple to configure.
+Ivanti, Inc. recommends using the IMAP protocol as it is included with the Microsoft Exchange installation and is simple to configure.

 •Message Waiting Indication (MWI) - A Message Waiting Indication (MWI) service informs users when a new voice message arrives.
 The endpoint and its configuration determine how the MWI service alerts the user.
 For example, the MWI service can illuminate a message waiting light on a desk phone, or the message waiting indicator on a softphone.
 Refer to Unified Messaging Configuration for details.

 The MWI registers only voice email sent using Ivanti Voice.